Empty room with cracked walls and a lone chair, reflecting emotional exhaustion and burnout.

 When effort no longer restores

-Things that once felt manageable begin to feel effortful.
-Energy becomes less reliable, focus dips, and recovery no longer restores you in the same way.
-What used to be sustained with relative ease now requires more from you, and gives less in return.
+Things that once felt manageable begin to require more effort.
+Energy becomes less reliable.
+Focus drifts, and recovery no longer restores you in the same way.
+What once felt sustainable begins to come at a cost.

 I work with high-performing professionals experiencing burnout, perfectionism, and sustained work-related pressure, often in environments where stepping back or reducing pace does not feel straightforward.